Botanical Name: Allium schoenoprasum

 Height: 6-12 inches (15-30 cm)

-Light: Full sun.
-At least 6 hours of direct sun per day.
+Light: Give your chive plant at least 6 hours of direct sun per day to help it grow lush and full.
 Turn plant for even growth because it will tend to grow toward the light source.
-If growing chives under indoor plant lights, keep the light 6 in (15 cm) above the plant and leave it on for 14 hours a day.
+If you can't put your herbs in a sunny window, growing chives under indoor plant lights works beautifully.
+Keep the light 6 in (15 cm) above the plant and leave it on for 14 hours a day.
 This is the equivalent of 6 hours of sun.

 Water: Keep soil evenly moist.
 Leaf tips will turn yellow if plant is too dry.